Compliance and Enforcement: TRAN – February 27, 2024

 • We have recently launched our collaborative oversight pilot project, which involves shadowing persons with disabilities during their travel to gain a deeper understanding of their unique challenges.

-• The pilot project is focused on travelers who rely on mobility aids when they travel by air.
+• The pilot project is focused on travellers who rely on mobility aids when they travel by air.

 • During our first two shadowing exercises, our Designated Enforcement Officers have made the following key observations:

-• frequent travelers are better able to ensure they obtain the services they need, as a result of the knowledge they've gained through their previous travel experiences;
+• frequent travellers are better able to ensure they obtain the services they need, as a result of the knowledge they've gained through their previous travel experiences;

 • there is a significant lack of consistency between employees when providing services to persons with disabilities;